bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Calvinus Asina.md

 ### Abilities
 - **Observant**: If you can see a creature’s mouth while it is speaking a language you understand, you can interpret what it’s saying by reading its lips.
 - **Researcher**: When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it.
-Usually, this information com es from a library, scriptorium, university, or a sage or other learned person or creature.
+Usually, this information comes from a library, scriptorium, university, or a sage or other learned person or creature.
 - **Otherwordly Patron**: The Great Old One
 	- Awakened Mind: You can communicate telepathically with any creature you can see within 30 feet of you.
 You don’t need to share a language with the creature for it to understand your telepathic utterances, but the creature must be able to understand at least one language.